 In Scotland, typing is conducted on all cases with positive laboratory reports for H. influenzae, in order that national trends in disease subtypes can be monitored.
 Further enhanced surveillance is carried out for all H. influenzae cases identified in children under the age of 5 and type b strains across all age groups.

-Between January and March 2019 (weeks 1 to 13), 23 cases of invasive H. influenzae were reported.
-This is comparable to cumulative case numbers reported over the previous ten years which ranged from 11 to 33 cases, as shown in Figure 1.
+Between April and June 2019 (weeks 14 to 26), 17 cases of invasive H. influenzae were reported, taking the total number of cases reported in the first two quarters of 2019 to 40.
+This is comparable to cumulative case numbers reported over the previous four years which ranged from 42 to 53 cases, as shown in Figure 1.

-Information on clinical presentation was available for both paediatric (under 16 years old) cases.
-One case presented with meningitis, and one case presented with bacteraemia.
+Information on clinical presentation was available for all three paediatric (under 16 years old) cases.
+Two cases presented with bacteraemia, and one case presented with meningitis.

 Figure 2 demonstrates the epidemiological impact of the Hib vaccine, for those aged under five (routinely vaccinated group) and for all ages (including under fives).
 Prevalence has shown a corresponding decrease in cases since 1992 and figures have remained relatively stable since 2011.